Join the club to access all our art lessons, camps, and printables! 👉

 Pro tips: If I am adding petals or leaves, I don’t normally have to adapt the recipe, I will just knead it in at the end.
 And if I add in a liquid, depending on the amount, I may add less water.

-We used PVA glue to stick each body part to a piece of card and left it to dry for at least an hour.
+This is great activity to learn about the different parts of a butterfly.
+My kids collected two larger leaves and two smaller leaves for the butterfly’s wings, plus some little sticks for the body and antenna.
+We used white glue to stick each body part to a piece of card and left it to dry for at least an hour.

 There are so many possible variations with this activity.
 Why not adapt it to your little one’s interests?
 My dinosaur crazy little boy would love to create a brontosaurus.